What’s your Real Estate Development’s Story?

 What does a day in the life of your ideal resident look like?
 Do they work full-time, and if so where?
 If they don’t work, is it because they’re home with the kids, or because they’re retired?
 When you have a better idea of what your residents’ lifestyle looks like, you’ll be able to market to them more directly.
 You can tailor your development’s story to fit their unique lifestyle, and when you know what they do for a living, you’ll also have a better idea of where to set the price point.

-Our client, Sovereign Oaks, worked to pinpoint their ideal resident, and found that their perfect buyer was the type of person who wanted to live somewhere peaceful, where they could raise a family or take in the beautiful natural surroundings, but who also valued cultural experience.
+Our client, formally known as Sovereign Oaks, worked to pinpoint their ideal resident, and found that their perfect buyer was the type of person who wanted to live somewhere peaceful, where they could raise a family or take in the beautiful natural surroundings, but who also valued cultural experience.
 As you can see from their homepage, they made sure to incorporate those values into their development’s story by showing potential buyers that their development was located in the peace of the Blue Ridge Mountains, but just minutes away from downtown Asheville.